sheetguard/sguard/README.md

 ### Framework

+SGuard learns spreadsheet features to cluster cells with similar computational semantics, and then refine these clusters to recognize anomalous cells as defects.
+SGuard well balances the trade-off between the precision (87.8%) and recall rate (71.9%) in the defect detection, and achieves an F-measure of 0.79, exceeding existing spreadsheet defect detection techniques.

 ## Usage

 ### Prerequisites

 We have released our tool SGuard as an executable .jar file and tested it on Windows 10 installed with Java 8.
-For  full functionality, we strongly encourage users to execute SGuard on Windows10, since some components in its implementation need specific DLL files used by Z3 constraint solver.
+For  full functionality, we strongly encourage users to execute SGuard on Windows 10, since its partial functionality need platform-dependent DLL files used by Z3 constraint solver.

 ### Demonstration

 ### Video